kubedb/docs/docs/guides/elasticsearch/custom-rbac/using-custom-rbac.md

 ## Overview

 KubeDB allows users to provide custom RBAC resources, namely, `ServiceAccount`, `Role`, and `RoleBinding` for Elasticsearch.
-This is provided via the `spec.podTemplate.spec.serviceAccountName` field in Elasticsearch CRD.
-If the name of a custom service account is given the user, the KubeDB operator will not dynamically gratn permissions to this service account and use existing access permissions associated with it to run that PosgreSQL database.
+This is provided via the `spec.podTemplate.spec.serviceAccountName` field in Elasticsearch crd.
+If this field is left empty, the KubeDB operator will create a service account name matching Elasticsearch crd name.
+Role and RoleBinding that provide necessary access permissions will also be generated automatically for this service account.

+If a service account name is given, but there's no existing service account by that name, the KubeDB operator will create one, and Role and RoleBinding that provide necessary access permissions will also be generated for this service account.

+If a service account name is given, and there's an existing service account by that name, the KubeDB operator will use that existing service account.
+Since this service account is not managed by KubeDB, users are responsible for providing necessary access permissions manually.

-This guide will show you how to create custom `Service Account`, `Role`, and `RoleBinding` for a PosgreSQL Database named `quick-postges` to provide the bare minimum access permissions.
+This guide will show you how to create custom `Service Account`, `Role`, and `RoleBinding` for a Elasticsearch Database named `quick-elasticsearch` to provide the bare minimum access permissions.

 ## Custom RBAC for Elasticsearch